You have many options for European kitchen designs. But why would you settle on Scandinavian?

 So, does that mean there isn’t room to experiment?

-No. Scandi kitchens offer a lot of customization options.
-For instance, despite Scandi kitchens working with a limited palette, this almost monochromatic/two-tone approach can still be achieved with a bit of color experimentation, while providing stunning results.
+No. Scandinavian kitchens offer many customization options.
+For instance, despite working with a limited palette, this almost monochromatic/two-tone approach can still be achieved with a bit of color experimentation while providing stunning results.

 Plus, thanks to its focus on minimalism and clean lines, the Scandinavian kitchen design is perfect for the modern kitchen.
 And if that’s what you’re going for, then you should read the rest of this piece.
 These designs will surely inspire your next great kitchen build.